-FHWA Contact: Christopher B Douwes, Trails and Enhancements Program Manager
+FHWA Contact: Christopher B Douwes, Community Planner

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) replaced the Transportation Enhancement Activities with the Transportation Alternatives Program (TAP).
 MAP-21 also authorized TAP projects under the Surface Transportation Program (STP).
 The information below refers to the Transportation Enhancement (TE) Activities as in effect prior to MAP-21.
 TE funds apportioned in prior years will continue to be available for their specified period of availability under the same terms and conditions in effect prior to the effective date of MAP-21.

 The Transportation Enhancement (TE) Activities offer funding opportunities to help expand transportation choices and enhance the transportation experience through 12 eligible TE activities related to surface transportation, including pedestrian and bicycle infrastructure and safety programs, scenic and historic highway programs, landscaping, historic preservation, and environmental mitigation.
 TE projects must relate to surface transportation and must qualify under one or more of the 12 eligible categories.